 $BASE=EK(EX_AX_DATA[1].ROOT,EX_AX_DATA[1].EX_KIN,EX_AX_DATA[1].OFFSET)

-You could replace the previous line in the setFrame function of your post processor to use this $BASE definition if you want to account for the offset between the turntable and your fixture:
+For the post processor you could replace the previous line in the setFrame function of your post processor to use this $BASE definition if you want to account for the offset between the turntable and your fixture:

 $BASE=EK(MACHINE_DEF[2].ROOT, MACHINE_DEF[2].MECH_TYPE, {%s})' % self.pose_2_str(pose)